 Understanding: promote understanding of key historic events and gain perspective on the world’s current challenges and issues through the lens of the past.

 Curiosity: teaching pupils to frame the questions needed for their investigations and to inspire an interest and excitement in the events and people who have shaped our world

 Challenge: History at Sexey’s is challenging and engaging at all levels and we strive for excellence from Year 7 to Year 13.
 Our strong examination results reflect the development of examination skills across the key stages.

 Exploration: Experiencing history through a variety of media and outside of the classroom.
 The Department runs a number of trips at home and abroad (where possible) and invites History societies to bring their passion to us.
-Recent trips have included the Globe Theatre, the Battlefields of WWI; the Chalke valley History a visit from the Civil War Society.
+Recent trips have included the Globe Theatre, the Battlefields of WWI; the Chalke Valley History Unit and a visit from the Civil War Society.

 Excellence: Give our students the support and self- belief to persevere and aim high

 Diversity: Improve the understanding of other cultures, values and ideas in order to help celebrate and understand our multicultural society and our shared experience.

 - Excellent preparation for the skills you will need in adult life: the ability to argue your case convincingly when seeking promotion, to write analytically and intelligently when assessing which project should be pursued, to think for yourself based on reason not emotion.

 - Opens up a wide range of career opportunities in various fields: politics, law, diplomacy, forensic science, teaching, journalism.